MathieuFortune/mathieufortune.github.io/_posts/2017-07-31-booking-abtest-idea.markdown

 The link of the block will redirect to [this](http://www.booking.com/destinationfinder.en.html){:target="_blank"}

-To keep the seasonality, it would be interesting to keep the display random background images that match with current seasonal themes (ex: tropics or moutains in winter, for example).
+To keep the seasonality, it would be interesting to have a random background images that match with current seasonal themes (ex: tropics or moutains in winter, for example).